Fmstrat/plex-ssl/README.md

 The post by **Fmstrat** (https://forums.plex.tv/index.php/user/188868-fmstrat/) detailing this vulnerability and a proof of concept exploiting it can be viewed by any PlexPass members here: https://forums.plex.tv/index.php/topic/101886-proof-of-concept-token-exploit-please-fix-this-massive-security-hole/

-This guide was developed for **CentOS 6.5** with **EPEL** enabled.
-To enable EPEL in CentOS 6.5, please visit this guide: http://www.tecmint.com/how-to-enable-epel-repository-for-rhel-centos-6-5/.
-The guide is written in a way that users of other distributions should be able to follow along as well.
-For **Ubuntu** users, configuration files for nginx can be found here: https://github.com/secureplex/plexproxy/tree/master/nginx/conf

 For the sake of this guide, the following settings are used:
 - Internal PMS hostname: *pms-vm*
 - Internal PMS IP: *192.168.3.207*